Searching for details:

-Challenges of the project
+Challenges before the project

 The creation of the Sea Launch complex would be plagued with endless technical, political and financial problems, not unlike those experienced by many global innovative economic and technological initiatives attempted at the end of the Cold War.

 Soon after the development of Sea Launch had taken off, its main investors discovered that the projected cost of the whole enterprise had been grossly underestimated.
 (At the end of the 1990s, the price tag of the Sea Launch project was estimated at $950 million.)
 In the effort to control the cost, Boeing tried to consolidate power within the Sea Launch company, which met resistance of Russian and Ukrainian partners.
 High cost of the project also prompted Russia to seek loans of the World Bank, which after some wrangling did respond positively in 1997, providing around $100 million.

 To complicate matters further, the work on Sea Launch coincided with the merger of Boeing and McDonnell Douglas in 1996.
 In the wake of this consolidation, Boeing found itself responsible for America's workhorse rockets in the Delta family.
 As a result, Boeing would essentially compete against itself, when it worked to win new customers for Sea Launch.

 In the meantime, inside former USSR, the rocket industry had to overcome enormous bureaucratic hurdles and military secrecy, in order to obtain needed government authorizations and export licenses to ship sensitive rocket technology overseas.
 (164)